rqcket/transformer/README.md

-Transformer from Scratch for English to Italian Translation Overview
+# Transformer from Scratch for English to Italian Translation

-This project is an implementation of a Transformer model from scratch using PyTorch, trained to perform machine translation from English to Italian.
-The transformer architecture is one of the most advanced deep learning models, particularly effective for natural language processing tasks like translation, summarization, and text generation.
+## Overview

-The training data used is the OPUS dataset, a popular resource for multilingual datasets, which provides parallel corpora for English and Italian sentences.
+This project constructs a **Transformer** model from the ground up with **PyTorch**.
+The model is trained for **English to Italian** translation utilizing the **OPUS dataset**, which offers parallel corpora of English and Italian utterances.

-Project Objective
-The goal of this project is to build a transformer model that translates English sentences into Italian, following the original architecture described by Vaswani et al. (2017) in the paper "Attention is All You Need".
-Instead of relying on high-level libraries like Hugging Face or pre-built models, this implementation covers the core transformer components, including:
+The primary aim of this project is to comprehend the fundamental operations of a transformer model by implementing it without utilizing high-level libraries such as `transformers`.
+This facilitated a more profound comprehension of self-attention, positional encoding, multi-head attention, and other essential elements of the transformer architecture.
+The model architecture follows the original architecture described by Vaswani et al. (2017) in the paper "Attention is All You Need".

-Self-Attention Mechanism
-Positional Encoding
-Multi-Head Attention
-Encoder-Decoder Architecture
-Layer Normalization & Dropout
+---

+## Dataset

+The dataset used is **OPUS (Open Parallel Corpus)**, specifically for the language pair **English-Italian**.
+It contains a large set of parallel sentences, which are suitable for training machine translation models.

+You can find more about the dataset [here](http://opus.nlpl.eu/).

+---

-Key Features
+## Key Features of the Project

-Transformer from Scratch: Implements every component of the transformer manually in PyTorch, avoiding the use of pre-built transformer layers to gain a deep understanding of the architecture.
-English-Italian Translation: Uses OPUS as the source dataset to perform translation tasks.
-Training Flexibility: Model training can be customized and extended to more epochs, higher data volumes, or additional preprocessing steps based on hardware capabilities.
-Modular Design: The code is structured in a way that allows easy modifications, making it adaptable to other NLP tasks or languages.
-Dataset
-The OPUS dataset (specifically the Tatoeba subset) was selected for English-Italian translation.
-It contains parallel sentence pairs that allow the model to learn the mapping between English and Italian languages.
+- **Transformer Implementation from Scratch**: This project constructs each layer and component of the transformer model, including the **self-attention mechanism**, **positional encodings**, **multi-head attention**, and **feed-forward layers**.

+- **Training on OPUS Dataset**: The model is trained to translate sentences from English to Italian, utilizing the OPUS dataset for parallel sentence pairs.

+- **Modular Code Structure**: The project is organized in a modular format to facilitate comprehension of each transformer component and their interactions during training and inference.

+---

+## Model Architecture

+The transformer model used in this project follows the original architecture described in **"Attention is All You Need"** by Vaswani et al., including:

+- **Multi-Head Self-Attention Mechanism**
+- **Positional Encoding**
+- **Feed-Forward Neural Networks**
+- **Residual Connections & Layer Normalization**
+- **Encoder-Decoder Framework**

+---

+## Training Details

+The training process involves using the OPUS dataset with the transformer model.
+Due to computational limitations, the full training process has been left incomplete but was designed to provide insightful intermediate results.

-The dataset can be downloaded and preprocessed using scripts in the repository.
+The training is easily resumable, and additional fine-tuning steps are outlined in the code.

-Model Architecture
-The core of this project is the Transformer architecture, which consists of:

-Encoder: A stack of layers that processes the source (English) sentence.
-Each layer consists of:

-Multi-Head Self-Attention Mechanism
-Layer Normalization
-Position-wise Feed-Forward Neural Networks
-Residual Connections
-Decoder: A stack of layers that processes the target (Italian) sentence during training.
-It also uses multi-head self-attention, but additionally incorporates cross-attention with the encoder's output to understand the source context.

-Positional Encoding: Since transformers do not have recurrence, positional encoding is used to inject sequence information into the model.
+---

+## Prospective Enhancements
+**Training Completion**: Although the preliminary stages of training were successful, attention shifted to other priorities; however, the code is prepared for additional training and refinement.

+**Hyperparameter Optimization**: The model may improve with additional adjustment of hyperparameters such as learning rate, batch size, and the quantity of transformer layers.

+Evaluation: Incorporate BLEU score evaluations to enhance the assessment of translation quality.

+---